Health & Wellness >> Healthy Weight Loss and Dieting Tips

 If you want to lose weight without feeling hungry and deprived all the time, start eating foods high in fiber.
 High-fiber foods are higher in volume, which makes them filling.
 They also take longer to chew, which makes them more satisfying to eat.
 High-fiber foods also take a long time to digest, which means you’ll feel full longer.
 There’s nothing magic about it, but the weight-loss results may seem like it.
 High-fiber heavyweights include:

-Fruits and vegetables – Enjoy whole fruits across the rainbow (strawberries, apples, oranges, berries, nectarines, plums), leafy salads, and green veggies of all kinds.
+Enjoy whole fruits across the rainbow (strawberries, apples, oranges, berries, nectarines, plums), leafy salads, and green veggies of all kinds.

-Beans – Select beans of any kind (black beans, lentils, split peas, pinto beans, chickpeas).
+Select beans of any kind (black beans, lentils, split peas, pinto beans, chickpeas).
 Add them to soups, salads, and entrees, or enjoy them as a hearty dish of their own.

-Whole grains – Try high-fiber cereal, oatmeal, brown rice, whole-wheat pasta, whole-wheat or multigrain bread, bran muffins, or air-popped popcorn.
+Try high-fiber cereal, oatmeal, brown rice, whole-wheat pasta, whole-wheat or multigrain bread, bran muffins, or air-popped popcorn.

-Focus on fruits and veggies
+Focus on Fruits and Veggies

 Counting calories and measuring portion sizes can quickly become tedious.
 But you don’t need an accounting degree to enjoy produce.
 When it comes to fruit and vegetables, it’s generally safe to eat as much as you want, whenever you want.
 No measuring cups or calorie tables required.